Jeff Cook (golfer)

 Jeff D. Cook (born April 18, 1961) is an American professional golfer.

+Early life and amateur career

 Cook was born in Muncie, Indiana.
-He played college golf at Indiana University and turned professional in 1987.
+He played college golf at Indiana University.

+Professional career

-Cook played on the PGA Tour and Nationwide Tour from 1990 to 2000.
-On the Nationwide Tour (1990–92, 1994–95, 1997, 2000), he won the 1990 Ben Hogan Greater Ozarks Open.
-On the PGA Tour (1993), his best finish was T-17 at the 1993 Anheuser-Busch Golf Classic.
+In 1987, he turned professional.
+Cook played on the PGA Tour and its developmental tour from 1990 to 2000.
+On the developmental tour, he won the 1990 Ben Hogan Greater Ozarks Open.
+On the PGA Tour, his best finish was T-17 at the 1993 Anheuser-Busch Golf Classic.
 He also won the Indiana Open four times between 1986 and 1992.

 Cook currently works for Mizuno Golf.